 Against Natural Resources Canada fuel consumption estimates of 12.9/8.4 L/100 km (city/highway), my test van averaged just under 10 L/100 km in about 1,100 km of mostly highway driving.

-2017 Pacifica Limited Trim: Pricing
+2017 Pacifica Limited Trim with extra upgrades

 The Limited model’s $53,000 price tag includes navigation, 8.4-inch infotainment display, passive keyless entry and push-button start, active noise cancellation, Nappa leather seating, HID headlights, LED fog lights, power-folding third-row seats, backup camera, blind spot monitor with rear cross path detection, and rear park assist and obstacle detection with automatic braking.